pyscal/pyscal/README.md

-# Steinhardt Tools
+# pybop

-Steinhardt tools is a python library written in C++ to calculate and analyse Steinhardts parameters[1].
+pybop is a python library written in C++ to calculate and analyse Steinhardts parameters[1].
 It provides the necessary tools to easily calculate and extend upon the Steinhardt parameters calculations.

 ### Installation